princepoirier/capstone-weather/walkthrough-b.md

 <!--

 Get your shovels ready, Toronto.
-Today it’s going to snow :snowman:
+Today it's going to snow :snowman:
-Don’t forget your umbrellas, London.
-It’s going to be brisk and rainy tonight!
+Don't forget your umbrellas, London.
+It's going to be brisk and rainy tonight!
 Dress lightly tonight, Lagos.
-It’s going to be clear and hot.
+It's going to be clear and hot.
-It’s cloudy today, Kyoto.
-Don’t forget to dress warmly.
+It's cloudy today, Kyoto.
+Don't forget to dress warmly.
 Hang onto your hats, San Francisco.
 No, seriously.
-It’s a windy day! -->
+It's a windy day. -->

 # Final Code